ihammadasghar/SrEngenheiro/README.md

 git checkout -b featurename_feature
 ```

-3. In FeatureController.py initialize an instance of the Feature model in the get_Features function
+3. In feature_Config.py create an instance of the Feature model
+- command: (str) Should be in all caps
+- nargs: (int) number of arguments
+- view_Function: (function refrence) Corresponding view function.
 ```
-feature_name = Feature("feature_command", number_of_arguments, feature_function)
+feature_name = Feature(command, nargs, view_Function, description="No description", records_Required=False, message_Required=False)
 ```

-4. Add the intialized feature to the features list at the bottom of the get_features function.
+4. Add the instantiated feature to the features list at the bottom

-5. Define your function at the bottom on the FeatureController.py
+5. Define your view function in views/response.py at the bottom.
+- args: (list) a list of all arguments of the command
+- records: (records) [records module](#Using-Records-module) with function update,get,remove
+- message: (message) command message object
 ```
-async def feature_function(message):
+def featurename(args, records, message):
     #  Your code here
+    date_Today = fclr.get_Date_Today()  #  fclr is the feature controller
+    response = f"Date today is {date_Today}"
+    return response
 ```
+NOTE: All arguments validation and response string generation should be done in the view function while all the data fetching and processing (i.e. technical stuff) should be defined in FeatureController.py

 6. Add and Commit
 ```
 git add .